Building Gold & Copper Assets in the Americas

 It also owns the promising 23 km2 Fiedmont Platinum Palladium Project in Quebec.

-Carube is led by a highly-experienced team of mining industry professionals with recognized track records of success.
+Carube is led by a newly elected and highly-experienced team of mining industry professionals with recognized track records of success.
 The company is committed to corporate social responsibility and actively engages stakeholders in the communities surrounding its projects in both Jamaica and Canada.

 - Advancing discovery and development on its properties in Jamaica and Canada with the strategic alternatives of whole ownership or attracting large joint venture partners.